openedx/openedx-learning/docs/decisions/0017-generalized-containers.rst

 - The initial list is a copy of the author-defined list that has all versions pinned as they were at the time the container version was created.
 - The initial list is immutable for a container version.
 - The frozen list refers to the list of members at the time when the next version of the container is created.
-- When creating the author-defined list of a new version with pinned references, then the author-defined list is the same as the initial and frozen list.
-When creating a new version with unpinned references, then the frozen list starts as `None` and should be updated with the author-defined members pinned when a new version is created.
 - The author-defined list is used to show the content of a container version as the author specified it, the frozen list can be used for discard operations on a draft version and the initial-list is part of the history of evolution of the container.
-- These lists allow history tracking of a container version and revert operations.

-5. Next Container Versions
+#.
+Next Container Versions
 ==================================

 This section defines the rules for version control in containers, explaining when new versions are created based on changes to container structure or metadata.

 - A new version is created if and only if the container itself changes (e.g., title, ordering of members, adding or removing members) and not when its members change (e.g., a component in a Unit is updated with new text).
 - When a shared member is soft-deleted in a different container, a new container version should be created for all containers referencing it without the member.
+That new version will be the new draft version of the container.

-6. Publishing
+#.
+Publishing
 =============

 This section explains the publishing process for containers, detailing how containers and their members become accessible, either together or independently, based on their publication state.